-Africa is a rich and diverse continent and therefore it comes as no surprise that many nature enthusiasts, photographers and film makers choose her as the best place to create the most interesting documentaries in the world.
-Currently, majority of the highest rated documentaries are on Africa although they have been produced by foreigners.
+Africa is a rich and diverse continent and therefore it comes as no surprise that many nature enthusiasts, photographers and filmmakers choose her as the best place to create the most interesting documentaries in the world.
+Currently, a majority of the highest rated documentaries are video documentaries on Africa although they have been produced by foreigners.

 2. Witness (Colony)

 This documentary on Africa tends to examine China’s aggressive economic colonization of Africa especially the West African country of Senegal.
-The film, which debuted on 2010, shows how the Chinese work inside Senegal to change the economic landscape of the world’s second largest continent.
-Historians believe that Chinese work in Africa actually began in Senegal and it is there her economic effects can be easily appreciated.
-The documentary also looks at a myriad of ways in which the Africans are affected by the actions of the foreigners.
+The film, which debuted in 2010, shows how the Chinese work inside Senegal to change the economic landscape of the world’s second-largest continent.
+Historians believe that Chinese work in Africa actually began in Senegal and it is there her economic effects in the continent can be easily appreciated.
+The documentary also looks at a myriad of ways in which Africans are affected by the actions of the foreigners.

 3. The Queen Of Trees